Motivational Quotes for Sales Team to Achieve Targets

 1. SALES stands for S. A. L. E. S

-S for Smarts: A sales representative has to be smart, does not matter what is age, gender, or educational background.
+S for Smarts: A sales representative has to be smart, regardless of age, gender, or educational background.

 A for Active: A sales officer should be active in communication and activities.